PML-UCF/pinn_ode_tutorial/second_order_ode/README.md

-# Runge-Kutta implementation of second order ordinary differential equation
+# Runge-Kutta implementation of a system of second order ordinary differential equations

 This folder contains the implementation of the Runge-Kutta integration of a two degree of freedom vibrations system as example for a second order ordinary differential equation.